 The rearrangement involves a six-membered ring transition state in which the carbonyl group pulls off the gamma proton, splitting the molecule into two pieces.
 These pieces consist of an enol radical cation and a neutral alkene fragment.
 The enol radical cation is observed in the mass spectrum, while the neutral alkene fragment is not observed.
-Any carbonyl compound that has hydrogen in the gamma position is likely to have a peak in the mass spectrum corresponding to the enol radical cation formed by the McLafferty rearrangement.
+Any carbonyl compound with hydrogen in the gamma position will likely have a peak in the mass spectrum corresponding to the enol radical cation formed by the McLafferty rearrangement.
 Both ketones and aldehydes give prominent molecular ion peaks though the [M+] peak is more prominent in ketones.
 Only ketones and aldehydes that do not undergo this rearrangement are those which lack a side chain that can donate a hydrogen atom to the pi system [1-5].

 This reaction has been named after American chemist Fred McLafferty who published his findings in 1959.